UCLALibrary/iOSLibraryAppVersion2/README.md

 ### KDCircularProgress.swift
 The view for the progress circle in the library view.

+### Main.storyboard
+A lot of layout is done here.
+All settings added to make the app responsive is here.

 ### MenuController.swift
 The controller for the menu view showing 'Ask A Librarian' 'My Account' etc.